 - Share your story by emailing it to firstname.lastname@example.org.

-- Plug in to the emerging What’s Next for Community Philanthropy research that the Council is sponsoring with the Monitor Institute via WN4CP@deloitte.com
+- Plug in to the emerging What’s Next for Community Philanthropy research from the Monitor Institute

 - Utilize #CF100 in your social media messaging regarding your stories of place-based change